 Watch the video

-The wearers of these masks, always in large numbers, appeared at night, lit by torches.
-Their intervention was also linked to the judicial function by identifying the culprits of the bad deeds within the village.
-The Fang ethnic group, established in a region stretching from Yaounde in Cameroon to Ogooué in Gabon, has never had political unity.
-Clan cohesion was maintained through religious and judicial associations such as the so and ngil.
+The wearers of these masks, always in large numbers, made their appearance at night, lit by torches.
+Their intervention was also linked to the judicial function by designating the culprits of bad deeds within the village.
+The Fang ethnic group, established in a region stretching from Yaoundé in Cameroon to Ogooué in Gabon, has never had a political unity.
+Clan cohesion was maintained through religious and judicial associations such as the so and the ngil.